 What are the Differences between DUI and DWI in the State of Florida?

 In Florida, DUI stands for driving under the influence, while DWI stands for driving while intoxicated.
-In some states DWI is specifically related to the consumption of alcohol, while DUI encompasses either alcohol or drugs, prescribed or illegal, any of which result in a driver who is too impaired to drive.
+In some states, DWI is specifically related to the consumption of alcohol, while DUI encompasses either alcohol or drugs, prescribed or illegal, any of which result in a driver who is too impaired to drive.
 If, for example, you over-medicated yourself with Nyquil to the point it could be shown you were impaired while you were driving, then you could conceivably be charged with a Florida DUI.
 The same is true of painkillers, sleep medication or any prescription medication or over-the-counter medication which affects your ability to drive safely.

 In Florida, the legal term is DUI, although many people still use the terms DUI and DWI interchangeably.
-DUI laws apply to those driving a vehicle, and even riding a bicycle.
-Those who are driving a boat while impaired, would be charged with BUI.
+DUI laws apply to those driving a vehicle and even riding a bicycle.
+Those who are driving a boat while impaired would be charged with BUI.
 Whatever you call it, there are serious penalties associated with driving while impaired.
-In order to show you were impaired, the state is responsible for proving you were in control of the vehicle, and were impaired.
+In order to show you were impaired, the state is responsible for proving you were in control of the vehicle and were impaired.
 Field sobriety tests, Breathalyzers and blood tests are most commonly used to determine impairment, although the police officer’s observations are pertinent to the issue.

 What Being in Control of a Vehicle Really Means

 In order to be convicted of a DUI in Florida, it must be shown you were in control of your vehicle.
 Actual physical control is an extremely important element, meaning you must have “constructive possession” of the key to your vehicle.
 In other words, the key must be in close enough proximity that it could be easily accessed.
 In most cases, you must be in the driver’s seat, or at least very close to it, and it must be shown the vehicle is actually operable.
 As an example, while your car may generally be operable, a dead battery or a flat tire could render it inoperable.
-While this sounds straightforward enough, there have been Florida cases of people being arrested for DUI while they were outside their vehicle.
-The courts held that, due to lack of anyone else in proximity to the vehicle, circumstantial evidence was sufficient to prove actual physical control.
+While this sounds straightforward enough, there have been Florida cases of people being arrested for DUI while they were outside their vehicles.
+The courts held that, due to the lack of anyone else in proximity to the vehicle, circumstantial evidence was sufficient to prove actual physical control.
 Despite this, most juries are reluctant to convict someone of DUI when all indications are that the person was attempting to safely “sleep it off,” in a parked car.

 Criminal Penalties You May Face for a First-Time DUI Conviction

-A conviction for a first-time DUI offense in the state of Florida could cost you as much as $1,000, up to six months in jail, the possibility of losing your driver’s licenses for up to six months, and fifty hours of community service.
-If you have no significant prior criminal history, as a first-time offender you could receive less: a $500 fine, probation for up to a year, a license suspension for six months and possibly a six-month jail sentence.
-You could also be ordered to attend drunk driving school, attend a drug and alcohol program and be sentenced to community service.
+A conviction for a first-time DUI offense in the state of Florida could cost you as much as $1,000, up to six months in jail, the possibility of losing your driver’s license for up to six months, and fifty hours of community service.
+If you have no significant prior criminal history, as a first-time offender you could receive less: a $500 fine, probation for up to a year, a license suspension for six months, and possibly a six-month jail sentence.
+You could also be ordered to attend drunk driving school, attend a drug and alcohol program, and be sentenced to community service.

 Second and third DUI convictions bring much harsher sentences, with fines as high as $4,000, a mandatory ten days in jail, and the potential for up to twelve months in jail.
 For subsequent DUI convictions, you could have your driver’s license suspended for as long as 5-10 years.
 Should you refuse a chemical test, you will lose your license for a period of a year, no matter if you are convicted of DUI or not.
-A fourth and subsequent DUI convictions in the state of Florida are third-degree felonies and could result in your being labeled a habitual offender.
+Fourth and subsequent DUI convictions in the state of Florida are third-degree felonies and could result in your being labeled a habitual offender.